Xuan423/PHM-Vibench/docs/tspn_contrastive_ablation.md

   - `hust/`: inherits demo few-shot hyperparameters
   - `sdust/`: applies SDUST-specific few-shot overrides
 - Branch toggles are controlled via `task.contrastive.branches` using `enabled` / `participates` fields.
 Disabling a branch now keeps the three-way weighting intact while zeroing the contribution in the total loss.
+- `task.batch_size` is the single source of truth for episodic batching; it caps the number of query samples per Lightning iteration while each chunk continues to include the full support set.

 ## Dataset Recipes